 Signs of garlic, onion, and chive toxicity in dogs can take several days to become noticeable.
 Lethargy, pale gums, vomiting, and abdominal pain are just some of the possible clinical signs.
 You should relay these symptoms to your veterinarian promptly if they arise.

-As mentioned above, plain potatoes and sweet potatoes are safe for dogs in small amounts.
+As mentioned above, plain potatoes are safe for dogs in small amounts.
 In fact, many of the commercially available diets for dogs contain these ingredients.
 Does this mean that dogs can have mashed potatoes and gravy?

 The answer is “no.” The “let’s-make-these-creamy-and-rich” ingredients that go into our potato recipes can be problematic.
-Milk products and abundant butter used for mashed potatoes and sweet potato dishes have a high fat content, which can increase your dog’s risk of developing pancreatitis.
+Milk products and abundant butter used for mashed potatoes and gravy have a high fat content, which can increase your dog’s risk of developing pancreatitis.

 Many pet owners think that bones are an ideal treat for dogs because they are “natural,” flavored, and can keep a dog occupied for a long period of time.
 However, bones (especially ones from chicken and turkey) can splinter into sharp pieces that can injure your dog’s mouth.